fonchaves/fastfeet-backend/STEPS.md

 123. Import `src/lib/AccentRegex.js` in `DeliverymanController.index` and configure operators
       to make a respective query on DB.

-124. Make the same thing to `validators/DeliverymanControllerStore.js` with `DeliverymanController.store`
+124. Make the same thing to `validators/DeliverymanStore.js` with `DeliverymanController.store`

-125. Make the same thing to `validators/DeliverymanControllerUpdate.js` with `DeliverymanController.update`
+125. Make the same thing to `validators/DeliverymanUpdate.js` with `DeliverymanController.update`

 126. Import `src/lib/AccentRegex.js` in `DeliveryController.index` and configure operators
       to make a respective query on DB.

-127. Make the same thing to `validators/DeliveryControllerStore.js` with `DeliveryController.store`
+127. Make the same thing to `validators/DeliveryStore.js` with `DeliveryController.store`

-128. Make the same thing to `validators/DeliveryControllerUpdate.js` with `DeliveryController.update`
+128. Make the same thing to `validators/DeliveryUpdate.js` with `DeliveryController.update`

-129. Make the same thing to `validators/OrderControllerIndex.js` with `OrderController.store`
+129. Make the same thing to `validators/OrderIndex.js` with `OrderController.index`

-130. Make the same thing to `validators/OrderControllerShow.js` with `OrderController.store`
+130. Make the same thing to `validators/OrderShow.js` with `OrderController.store`

-131. Make the same thing to `validators/OrderControllerUpdate.js` with `OrderController.update`
+131. Make the same thing to `validators/OrderUpdate.js` with `OrderController.update`

+132. Make the same thing to `validators/DeliveryProblemIndex.js` with `DeliveryProblemController.index`

+133. Make the same thing to `validators/DeliveryProblemShow.js` with `DeliveryProblemController.store`

+134. Make the same thing to `validators/DeliveryProblemStore.js` with `DeliveryProblemController.store`